Lesson 4 of 5

 Gamma -- The Rate of Change of Delta

-Gamma measures how fast delta changes for each $1 move in the stock.
-If delta is your speedometer, gamma is your acceleration gauge.
-For option sellers, gamma is a risk to manage: high gamma means delta can shift quickly, turning a comfortable OTM position into an ITM one in a hurry.
+Gamma measures how fast delta changes per $1 stock move.
+Think of it this way: delta is your speed, gamma is your acceleration.
+For option sellers, gamma is risk.
+High gamma means delta can shift quickly, turning a comfortable OTM position into an uncomfortable ITM one before you can react.
+This is the main reason I don't hold positions into the final week before expiration.

 Gamma